firefox-devtools/profiler/README.md

 [![slack-badge]][slack]

 [perf.html] visualizes performance data recorded from web browsers.
 It is a tool designed to consume performance profiles from the Gecko Profiler but can visualize data from any profiler able to output in JSON.
-The interface is is a web application built using [React] and [Redux] and runs entirely client-side.
+The interface is a web application built using [React] and [Redux] and runs entirely client-side.

 [Mozilla] develops this tool for examining the performance of [Firefox] as well as examining web page performance in the Firefox Developer Tools.